 Agier, Michel.
 2011.
 Managing the Undesirables: Refugee Camps and Humanitarian Government.
-Cambridge: Polity.
+Malden, Mass.: Polity.

 Beck, Ulrich.
 1992.
-Risk Society: Towards a New Modernity, translated by Mark Ritter.
-London: Sage.
+Risk Society: Towards a New Modernity.
+Translated by Mark Ritter.
+Los Angeles: Sage.

 Bessire, Lucas.
 2014.
 Behold the Black Caiman: A Chronicle of Ayoreo Life.
 Chicago: University of Chicago Press.